Impro-Visor/Impro-Visor/README.txt

-Welcome to Impro-Visor (Improvisation Advisor) Version 10, from Prof. Robert Keller at Harvey Mudd College, July 21, 2018.
+Welcome to Impro-Visor (Improvisation Advisor) Version 10, from Prof. Robert Keller at Harvey Mudd College, July 22, 2018.

-Release notes for this version may be found at the end.
+Release notes for this version may be found below.

+ Using Java 1.8 is recommended for installation.

 This application is not "signed" for Microsoft or Apple, so to install you may need to temporarily turn off security settings, as we will be called an